keithalewis/papers/unusual.md

 and low, or even negative, intraday returns.
 This short note explicates the
 [Python code](https://bruceknuteson.github.io/spy-day-and-night/plot_suspicious_returns.py)
-he wrote to illustrate this.
+he wrote to illustrate this and shows how to correctly calculate returns.

 Consider an _intraday_ strategy of buying on market open, selling on market close, then reinvesting all capital at the next open. $V_0$ invested at